joesparrow/palindromeevents/index.md

 You can do practically anything that involves moving yourself over a distance.
 You don't have to go outside to do this either, it's meant to be an inclusive event.

-## How do I earn a medal?
+## How do I get my medal?

-Simple, send us some evidence that you covered some distance (probably by email, working on that).
+Simple, send us some money and some evidence that you covered some distance (probably by email, working on that) on 12th Feb.
 You can do this by sending a:

 - screen shot of your strava activity
 - picture of your fitness watch
 - anything that proves you covered some distance.

 You get extra kudos if the distance is a palindrome, for example 5,005m!

+Note, kudos won't actually be included with the medal, I don't have any actual kudos, but they will be present in spirit.

+# Other stuff

+We are grateful you read this far down!

 ## Tell me about the medal